 Matthew Spalding, a Heritage Foundation scholar, notes the history: “Although it was celebrated as early as 1778, and by the early 19th Century was second only to the Fourth of July as a patriotic holiday, Congress did not officially recognize Washington’s Birthday as a national holiday until 1870.
 The Monday Holiday Law in 1968 — applied to executive branch departments and agencies by Richard Nixon’s Executive Order 11582 in 1971 — moved the holiday from February 22 to the third Monday in February.
 Section 6103 of Title 5, United States Code, currently designates that legal federal holiday as ‘Washington’s Birthday.’
 Contrary to popular opinion, no action by Congress or order by any President has changed ‘Washington’s Birthday’ to ‘Presidents’ Day.‘”

-Furthermore, to call the day “Presidents’ Day” not only diminishes George Washington but elevates presidents like Barack Obama.
-Whereas Washington sought to keep his oath to “support and defend” the Constitution, Obama undermined it at every turn.
+Furthermore, to call the day “Presidents’ Day” not only diminishes George Washington but elevates presidents who don’t deserve the honor.
+Whereas Washington sought to keep his oath to “support and defend” the Constitution, modern Democrat presidents undermine it at every turn.

 The Heritage Foundation’s Carson Holloway writes, “George Washington stands out, even among men of the caliber of the founders, for the greatness of his character. … Specifically, [it was] his self-command, which prevented his ever taking any political step on impulse, without carefully weighing its consequences for the country. … George Washington had trained himself from young manhood in the discipline of his passions.
 They were always well-governed, and this made him uniquely qualified to govern others, even when compared with the intellectual luminaries of that intellectually luminous generation.”

-National Review’s Kevin Williamson notes, “When Washington said he intended to return to his farm rather than establish himself as a lord in the new dominion he had wrested away from the British Empire, King George famously declared: ‘If he does that, he will be the greatest man in the world.’”
+As National Review’s Kevin Williamson noted a few years back, “When Washington said he intended to return to his farm rather than establish himself as a lord in the new dominion he had wrested away from the British Empire, King George famously declared: ‘If he does that, he will be the greatest man in the world.’”

 Washington kept his promise.
 And it’s certainly true that not many presidents or presidential candidates have measured up to Washington’s character.